Table of Contents

 AureliusDataset1.SetSourceCriteria(Manager.Find<TPerson>);

-This approach is actually not very different than providing an object list to the dataset.
+This approach is not very different from providing an object list to the dataset.
 The real advantage of it is when you use an overloaded version of SetSourceCriteria that allows paging.

 Offline fetch-on-demand using paging

-SetSourceCriteria method has an overloaded signature that received an integer parameter specifying a page size:
+SetSourceCriteria has an overloaded signature that receives an integer parameter specifying a page size:

 AureliusDataset1.SetSourceCriteria(Manager.Find<TPerson>, 50);